|Highlights | Committee Composition | Corporate Governance Guidelines | Code of Conduct|

 Outside Directors will meet in executive session without the Chief Executive Officer at least twice each year.
 Upon reasonable notice to the other outside Directors, any outside Director may call for an executive session, with or without the presence of the Chairman, if the Chairman is also the Chief Executive Officer, or any member of executive management, if he or she deems it necessary or appropriate.
 In such circumstances, the outside Director calling the executive session will consult with the Lead Director as to the time, location and agenda for such executive session.
 When meeting without the Chairman, any item proposed by any outside Director may be included on the agenda upon reasonable prior notice to the Lead Director.

 The Chairman of the Board and the Chief Executive Officer (if not the same as the Chairman) will establish an agenda for each meeting of the Board, which may include matters additional to those contemplated by the annual schedule of meetings of the Board.
+In the event the Chief Executive Officer is also the Chairman, the agenda will be subject to the review and approval of the Lead Director.
 Directors may suggest the addition of any matter to a meeting agenda.
 Each Director may also raise at any meeting or executive session any subject that is not on the agenda for that meeting or executive session.